Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+July9, well, if you don't know how to draw a UI, try to learn from a game.
+I've played Red Alert more than 21 years, the moment i need a menu and a tool bar, Yuri's Revenge inspire me.
+The voice could add on.

 July8, the forum operation is new to me, and i'm trying to be a professional product manager.

 July6, the prototype is continuing to refine, i ignore many fundamental process.
 Coder Liu is patient to tell more details, and i make another keynote about 'text input frame' alternative choice.